AlexanderHarrison/slp_bench/Readme.md

 | slpz        | none |

 ### Takeaways
+- peppi is around 10x slower than slp_parser at parsing simple slp files (again, not a totally fair comparison).
-I need to improve the performance of parsing slpz files!
+- I need to improve the performance of parsing slpz files!